ppy/osu-wiki/wiki/FAQ/en.md

 It is called the **Boss key**, and can be modified in `Change keyboard bindings` (in `Options`, under _Keyboard_ section), located at the end of the _Universal_ section.

 Another interesting shortcut is `Alt`+`Enter`.
-This shortcut toggles the fullscreen mode button in `Options`, but does not work during gameplay or in Multi.
+The shortcut toggles the fullscreen mode button in `Options`, but does not work during gameplay or in Multi.

 #### What should I backup when fresh installing osu! on a new device?
 The whole `osu!` folder, including hidden files, is the short answer.